The Ultimate Attack on Titan Travel Guide to Japan (2026 Edition)

 Day 3Shinkansen to OsakaTravel day + explore Osaka.
 Dotonbori for dinner.
 Takoyaki.
 Okonomiyaki.
 Begin regretting all previous food choices.

 Day 4Awaji IslandTHE NIGHT WALK.
 Book the evening slot.
-Spend the day exploring Awaji’s beaches and onsen.
+Spend the day exploring Awaji’s beaches.
 Arrive at Nijigen no Mori for dusk.
 Emerge into the night slightly shaken and very satisfied.

 Day 5Travel to FukuokaShinkansen or bus to Hakata.
 Fukuoka ramen for dinner.
 Sleep.

 Day 7Fukuoka → DepartureFinal ramen.
-Souvenir shopping at Hakata Station’s excellent basement shops.
+Souvenir shopping at Hakata Station’s excellent basement.
 Flight home.
-Immediate rewatching of season one on the plane.
+Immediate rewatch of season one on the plane.

 Notes: This itinerary works cleanly with a JR Pass for the Shinkansen legs.
-Hita is on the JR Kyudai Line from Hakata — scenic, relaxed, highly recommended.
-Awaji Island bus tickets can be booked online in advance.
+The Kyudai Line to Hita is scenic and relaxed — highly recommended.
+Awaji Island bus tickets can be booked online.
 Night Walk tickets at Nijigen no Mori are time-designated and go quickly, especially on weekends — book before you book your flights.

 Final Thoughts: Dedicate Your Heart (and Your Luggage Weight Limit)